hernanponcedeleon/Dat3M/README.md

 Program written in `.litmus` format do not require such options.

 Other optional arguments include:
-- `-m, --mode {knastertarski, idl, kleene}`: specifies the encoding for fixed points.
-Knaster-tarski (default mode) uses the encoding introduced in [2].
-Mode idl uses the Integer Difference Logic iteration encoding introduced in [1].
-Kleene mode uses the Kleene iteration encoding using one Boolean variable for each iteration step.
 - `-a, --alias {none, andersen, cfs}`: specifies the alias-analysis used.
 Option andersen (the default one) uses a control-flow-insensitive method.
 Option cfs uses a control-flow-sensitive method.
 Option none performs no alias analysis.
 - `-unroll`: unrolling bound for the BMC.